Azure/ai-agent-service-promptflow/README.md

 Edit `pf_deployment.yml` and:
 - Update the image name using the values from Step 4.
 - Update the model version to match Step 5.
+- Update PRT_CONFIG_OVERRIDE with correct values for your environment.

 ---